Azure/azure-iot-sdk-java/doc/java-devbox-setup.md

 * Please make sure that the `PATH` environment variable includes the full path to the `jdk1.8.x\bin` directory.
 (Example: C:\\Program Files\\Java\\jdk1.8.0_60\\bin)
 * Please make sure that the `JAVA_HOME` environment variable includes the full path to the `jdk1.8.x` directory.
 (Example: JAVA_HOME=C:\\Program Files\\Java\\jdk1.8.0_60)

+You can change environment variables at the tab Advanced in the Advanced System Settings under System in your Control Panel.

 You can test whether your `PATH` variable is set correctly by restarting your console and running `java -version`.

 ### Linux